virocon-organization/virocon/docs/detailed_examples.rst

 **Environmental data**

-This dataset has been used in a benchmarking exercise, see https://github.com/ec-benchmark-organizers/ec-benchmark .
+This dataset has been used in a benchmarking exercise, see benchmark_ .
-The dataset was derived from NDBC buoy 44007, see https://www.ndbc.noaa.gov/station_page.php?station=44007 .
+The dataset was derived from NDBC buoy 44007, see datasets_ .
 The datasets are available here: data_.

 .. code-block:: python